 You were never afraid of him, and you never mistreated him.

-You sat together in his house, and he licked your face all over
+You sat together in his house, and he licked your face all

 He wouldn’t stop, and you laughed until you cried.